 Sometimes our clients tell us they can provide content for their site, but it’s rare that we receive the type of copy we need.
 Most business owners are just too close to their work to describe what they do in a succinct way that will bring in business.

 Sure, you know better than anyone what your business does.
-But site visitors don’t want to read a long list of the services you provide; they want to know how you are going to bring value to their lives or their businesses.
-And your site must communicate this quickly.
-Make visitors work too hard to figure out if you can solve their problem and they’re off searching for the next provider.
+But site visitors don’t want to read a long list of the services you provide; they want to know how you are going to bring value to their lives or their businesses and the problems they are trying to solve.
+To top it off, your website must communicate all of that information quickly.
+If you make visitors your visitors have to work too hard to see if you are right for them, they’ll bounce off searching for the next provider.

 Just as you hire a designer to achieve the right look for your brand, it’s equally important to make sure the copy on your website connects with your target customer.